ArchitectureMining/GAEM-Visualizations/README.md

 # GAEM-Visualizations
-A set of SVG software behavior visualizations generated with javascript for the GAEM thesis project.
+A set of SVG software behavior visualizations generated with javascript for the GAEM thesis project.\

+## Code quality
+This is a prototype for research purposes, it's not pretty, it not robust and it's not flexible.
+However it works well enough for the purpose for which it was intended.

 ## Requirements
 - [Node.js](https://nodejs.org/)